adityaradhak/auto-insurance-portfolio-analysis/README.md

 Portfolio-level metrics plus segmented analysis answering five core underwriting questions:

-- Do sports cars produce more claims than sedans?
+- Do sports cars produce more claims overall?
 - Which vehicle type has the highest severity?
 - Do different age groups have different claim frequencies?
 - What time of year is most dangerous?
 - Does premium properly reflect risk by segment?

-Four aggregate tables exported to `output/aggregate_tables/`.
+Four aggregate tables exported to `Dashboard.xlsx`.

 ---